Author picture Fongang Rodrique

 npm install

-The node.js server starts up on http://localhost:1337.
-See the list of endpoints in the routes.js file.
+The Node.js server starts up on http://localhost:1337.
+See the list of endpoints in the src/routes.ts file.
 We will make use of the /bigcommerce-webhooks-endpoint.

 1. Install the Hookdeck CLI

-3. The connection is created and you are given: a.
-A login URL to use for your Hookdeck dashboard b.
-The webhook URL needed
+4. The localtunnel connection is created and you are given: a.
+A Console URL to allow you to see your connections and events b.
+The webhook URL needed to set up the BigCommerce webhook

 BigCommerce HD dashboard

-1. Copy the BigCommerce Source webhook URL.
+6. Copy the bigcommerce URL from the terminal.
 It is needed later in setting up the webhook listener.

 Create a BigCommerce webhook